gpullbliss/gpullr-frontend/README.md

               '^/api': ''
           }
     }]

-### How to add features

-TODO

-### Deployment

-Deploying gPullR frontend is achieved by a jenkins job, which executes `grunt build` and copies all relevant stuff from the `dist` directory to the server.

-The Server which hosts the whole application is provisioned with puppet, hosted by [bingo-puppet](https://github.com/devbliss/bingo-puppet/tree/master/modules/gpullr) on a machine provided by [Bingo](http://staging.bingo.devbliss.com/instances).

-Nginx is used to deliver the gPullR frontend and you can also find the nginx configuration within the [puppet files](https://github.com/devbliss/bingo-puppet/blob/master/modules/gpullr/files/gpullr_nginx_conf.erb).

-## Using the application
 ### Configuring the wallboard view

 To display all open pull requests on a wallboard monitor, use the wallboard view located under [http://gpullr.devbliss.com/wallboard](http://gpullr.devbliss.com/wallboard).